Skip to content

 Graphviz provides several built‑in port names that correspond to compass points:

-These ports allow you to control the entry and exit points of edges, which can help reduce crossings or emphasize directional flow.
+Ports allow you to control the entry and exit points of edges, which can help reduce crossings or emphasize directional flow.

 Custom ports can also be defined when using HTML‑like labels or the record node shape.